 • Bedtimes: Bedtime can be challenging for children with past trauma, so patience is key.
 Offer consistency and reassurance.

-Day-to-Day in Week Two
+Week Two

 • Settling Into Routines: You’ll see patterns emerge in their behaviour and preferences.
 Adjust your routines to fit their needs and maintain a sense of stability.